rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### Troubleshoot Meraki AP

+Although Meraki does not provide us as powerful tools as 9800 to troubleshoot AP join, as most of the information is kept on the cloud back-end and engaging support from Meraki is needed.
+The tools available to monitor health for clients and RF on the wireless networks are very advanced.

-Meraki dashboard provide very powerful tools to monitor your RF enviroment, giving you the ability to do real-time spectrum analysis of the enviroment while servin clients.
+Meraki dashboard provides very powerful tool to monitor your RF enviroment.
 You can review this information for you access point using **Monitor** >> **RF spectrum**

+-From this information, we can identify what is the channel utilization for each channel on both bands 2.4Ghz, 5Ghz and 6Ghz still not added but soon to come :)
+-We can also indentify what other SSID are being brodcasted on the same location and how strong we can hear them.

+The real advantage of Meraki here is the ability to do real-time spectrum analysis of the enviroment while servin clients.

 ![](/images/ssid6g3.png)

-From this information we can identify what is the channel utilization for each channel on both bands 2.4Ghz and 5Ghz
+_Note: while troubleshooting signals on the RF spectrum is not easy.
+On the reference part of this guide we leave you a link to most common signal pattern interfering in 2.4Ghz and 5Ghz_